 This post may contain affiliate links.
 Read our disclosure policy.

-- Cornstarch: This helps thicken our custard up.
-If you don’t have any around, use all-purpose flour.
-You might need a little bit more however.
+- Cornstarch: If you don’t have any to thicken the custard, use all-purpose flour.
+You might need a little bit more.

 - Bananas: Make sure they are ripe.
 And of course, if you aren’t a fan, just leave them out completely.